 For years, IDP has been a proud member of the START Smart Coalition, which has led the fight for marijuana justice in New York State.
 On March 30, 2021, we were thrilled when the New York legislature reversed years of harmful criminalization by passing the Marijuana Regulation and Taxation Act.
 The legislation creates a legal recreational marijuana market in New York.
 For years, New York marijuana convictions have caused immeasurable harm to immigrant communities and fueled the disproportionate arrests of Black and Latinx New Yorkers.

 Understanding the New York Marijuana Regulation and Taxation Act (MRTA)

 Marijuana convictions—no matter how old or how small—can disqualify a person from immigration status or be the basis of their deportation.
 The Marijuana Regulation and Taxation Act (MRTA) will addresses this issue by legalizing recreational marijuana in New York and creating a pathway to vacate past marijuana convictions.
 By passing the MRTA, New York State ensures effective marijuana reform for all New Yorkers, including immigrants, while using the additional tax revenue to invest in the communities most harmed by the war on drugs.

 - Guide for Immigration Attorneys and Advocates

 New York’s New Marijuana Law: A Train the Trainer Experience

-On July 13 and 14, 2021, the Immigrant Defense Project, the Legal Aid Society, the Bronx Defenders and the Drug Policy Alliance gave a Train the Trainer presentation for community leaders, attorneys, journalists, and others who need to understand the MRTA and its impact on communities.
+In 2021, the Immigrant Defense Project, the Legal Aid Society, the Bronx Defenders and the Drug Policy Alliance gave a Train the Trainer presentation for community leaders, attorneys, journalists, and others who need to understand the MRTA and its impact on communities.